Not Everyone Found Tina Fey’s “Sheetcaking” Funny, And Here’s Why

-If you haven’t seen the clip yet, in it Tina Fey introduces a response to the alt right rallies still somehow scheduled for this weekend—a response she calls sheetcaking.
+If you haven’t seen the clip yet, in it Tina Fey introduces a response to the far-right rallies still somehow scheduled for this weekend–a response she calls “sheetcaking.”
 Instead of going to protest these rallies, she suggests buying the aforementioned bar mitzvah confection from a black- or Jewish-owned business, and then wolfing it down while screaming.
 You know, like Martin Luther King would have wanted.

 It’s a funny sight gag, and there are some excellent lines in it–including one in which Fey rightfully calls Paul Ryan a pussy–but what is she really advocating here?
 Let’s un-sheet this cake.

-The bit is essentially a callback to the “When they go low, we go high” mentality that proved woefully ineffective in thwarting a white supremacist-aligned presidential candidate.
+The bit is essentially a callback to the “when they go low, we go high” mentality that proved woefully ineffective in thwarting a white supremacist-aligned presidential candidate.
 Are there literal Nazis and Klansmen storming your streets?
-Don’t sink to their level with direct confrontation, the sketch suggests, just support local businesses and self-medicate instead.
+Don’t sink to their level with direct confrontation, the sketch suggests–just support local businesses and self-medicate instead.
 This kind of sentiment may have seemed funny and rang true when the threat was hypothetical; now that it’s staring us in the face and mowing us down with cars, it’s anything but.
-Fey even took to giving Trump the nickname “Donny John,” as if all the Drumpf talk and Cheeto Jesus had any impact whatsoever on the president’s perception.
+Fey even took to giving Trump the nickname “Donny John,” as if all the Drumpf talk and Cheeto Jesus tweets had any impact whatsoever on the president’s perception.

 While the appearance got a mostly positive reaction, a visible backlash was brewing all night on Twitter as well.